A stranger in my home or staying with strangers – how can that be safe?

 Please always remember that your safety depends on your own judgment and decisions.
 BeWelcome is dedicated to helping you make informed decisions about hosting/staying/meeting with other members and to supporting you in case of problems.
 While we do what we can to help you, we cannot take any responsibility for your personal decisions and actions and ultimately the responsibility for your safety is yours.
 If you are nervous about hosting or meeting someone, don’t do it.
 Always use common sense to protect yourself and your property.

-How can I find out if a member is trustworthy?
+How can I assess if a member is trustworthy?

 What to do in an uncomfortable situation?